 The Committee Boat should always orient the Starting Line so that starting yachts will leave the Starting Mark to-port including downwind starts.
-Create a starting line about 225-275 feet long (approx 0.1Nm on your GPS).
+Create a starting line of at least 300 feet long (approx 0.1 Nm on your GPS).
 Remember that it is better to have a too long line than a too short one!
 The Committee Boat should make every effort to set a starting line that is directly perpendicular to, and exactly on the wind-line to/from the upwind mark.